If you are considering submitting an application to Judson College, the application fee costs $42.

-It is moderately difficult to get into Judson College.
+Judson College is a moderately difficult school to get into.
 Judson College evaluates applicants carefully based on multiple criteria to decide who to admit, and who to deny.

 Schools that are moderately difficult to get into, like Judson College, accept fewer than 85% of all applicants.
 At least 75% of all admitted students have GPAs in the top 50% of their high school class and scored over 1010 on the SAT or over 18 on the ACT.

-Colleges consider a range of factors when choosing who to admit for their next incoming class.
-Each college decides which factors are they consider most important in the admissions process.
+Colleges consider a range of factors when determining who to admit for their next incoming class.
+Each college determines which factors are given the most weight when choose which applicants to admit, and which to deny.
 When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and apply to colleges that prioritize the admissions factors where you stand out.